 The more complex the roof and roof details, the more sense it makes to build this way.
-None of our roof lifts have required more than 4-8 hours of crane time, which makes it a very affordable process (ranging between $750-1200), especially considering the time savings during construction.
+None of our roof lifts have required more than 4-8 hours of crane time, which makes it a very affordable process (ranging between $750-1200).

 And the day of the lift is exciting, a bit nervous, and a great sense of accomplishment as the building goes from open walls to full enclosed structure.